uxlfoundation/oneapi-construction-kit/doc/source/cl/tools.md

 `oclc` is a command-line tool that allows compiling OpenCL C kernels to LLVM IR (.ll) or assembly (.s).
-Its primary purpose is to provide insight into the operation of the compiler components of ComputeAorta, whether to aid debugging or the improve the quality of the generated code.
+Its primary purpose is to provide insight into the operation of the compiler components of the oneAPI Construction Kit, whether to aid debugging or the improve the quality of the generated code.

 `oclc` may also be used to execute OpenCL kernels with specified parameters, and view parameter values post-execution.

 `oclc` requires an OpenCL 1.2 implementation that implements the `cl_codeplay_program_snapshot` extension.
-In practice this means a correctly configured version of ComputeAorta's OpenCL implementation.
+In practice this means a correctly configured version of the oneAPI Construction Kit's OpenCL implementation.

 Codeplay's snapshot extension works by capturing kernels at specified stages in compilation.
 Then returning a dump of that capture, the snapshot, via a callback